 Have you ever seen Kill Bill Vol. 2?
 The end is my favorite.
 My mom looks just like Beatrix Kiddo when she sobs.
 She got her little girl back but she had to murder her man and she’s sobbing tears of everything.

 I had a night recently where I did just that.
 All night.
 And I wrote a little bit.
-And I kept just saying “Thank you, thank you, thank you,” because my heart feels so full and good and hopeful and even though I clean up everyone’s poop for a living, even though the guy I have a crush on doesn’t even look at my snap stories, and even though my car drives like a bumper car, I feel so rich and full and moved by everyone in my life and so at home in my heart and body.
+And I kept just saying “Thank you, thank you, thank you,” because my heart feels so full and good and hopeful and even though I clean up everyone’s poop for a living, even though the guy I have a crush on doesn’t even look at my snap stories, and even though my car drives like a bumper car, I feel so rich and full and moved by everyone in my life and finally at home again in my heart and body.

 That is called life satisfaction at thirty.